adnanhd/aodv/docs/aodv/introduction.rst

 Contributions
 -------------

-Our primary contributions consist of the following:
+Authors' [Perkins2003]_ primary contributions consist of the following:

 - **On-demand route discovery**: Minimizes wasted overhead by only finding routes when communication is needed.
 - **Quick route acquisition**: Enables rapid establishment of new routes for efficient data transfer.